matildeopbravo/dotfiles/README.md

     files with their default apps, including vim.
 - [vim-anywhere](./scripts/vim-anywhere) - A script which creates a temporary
     file and opens it with neovim and then copies what was written to it to clipboard. (when you want to type a lot in a website/app and still want to use neovim)
+- [updateReadMe](./scripts/updateReadMe) - script which updates my dotfiles readme whenever I create a new script